Aubrey Herbert: Aftermath

 Unclear policy led to nationalist criticism from imperial bases such as Egypt (see Saad Zaghloul, 1919) at the Paris Peace Conference, 1919, nor was the resulting political handling cause for much optimism to privileged witnesses such as Aubrey, T. E. Lawrence or Gertrude Bell.
 At the conference, there was a glimpse of further prospect for Aubrey Herbert when the Italian delegates proposed to assume shared responsibility over the Caucasus, an area of vital strategic importance – the Baku oilfields, access from the north to Mosul and Kirkuk.
 By May 1919, the proposal appeared to be quite empty.

 By May 1919, the Intelligence Directorate had changed hands, on the authority of Lord Curzon (acting foreign secretary while Arthur Balfour was negotiating in Paris) from Aubrey's chief General George Macdonogh to Sir Basil Thomson of Scotland Yard Special Branch i.e. from military to civilian in view of the Bolshevik threat on the home front.
 Thus it was possible for Aubrey in February 1921 to amaze a friend he could confide to, Lord Robert Cecil, that he was going abroad as a Scotland Yard inspector: he went to Berlin to interview Talaat Pasha for intelligence.

 Villa in Portofino

-From his mother Elsie Howard he inherited Villa Alta Chiara (an Italian rendering of "Highclere", the English seat of the Earldom) at Portofino in Italy, inherited by her from, and built in 1874 by, her husband and Aubrey's father the 4th Earl.
-It had been a favoured retreat of Aubrey's elder brother the 5th Earl, but following their father's death it became the property of his step-mother Elsie Howard, who died there, having frequently entertained "eminent folks from the world of politics, religion (mainly Catholic, of course) and science".
+Aubrey frequently visted his mother's Italian home Villa Altachiara in Portofino; built by his father in 1874, Alta Chiara was an Italian rendering of 'Highclere', the English seat of the Earls of Carnarvon.
+It had been a favoured retreat of Aubrey's elder brother the 5th Earl, but following their father's death it became the property of his step-mother Elsie Howard, who died there in 1929, having frequently entertained "eminent folks from the world of politics, religion (mainly Catholic, of course) and science".
 Aubrey declared: "if a man can have a second country, Italy is my second country".
-Aubrey bequeathed the Villa to his wife Mary Vesey, and it later became "a veritable literary colony for poets, painters and writers", including their son-in-law Evelyn Waugh, Alfred Duggan, Peter Acton and Brooke Astor.
+Whilst some sources suggest that Aubrey bequeathed the Villa to his wife Mary Vesey, Aubrey did not own the Villa as he predeceased his mother; she ultimately bequeathed Altachiara to Aubrey's eldest son Auberon Herbert.
+The house later became "a veritable literary colony for poets, painters and writers", including Aubrey's son-in-law Evelyn Waugh, Alfred Duggan, Peter Acton and Brooke Astor.